 You may use the web interface to monitor, configure and manage the router.
-To do so, enter the router's IP address in your browser.
+To access the router over the web interface enter the router's IP address in your browser.
 The default address is 192.168.1.1.
 Only access via secured HTTPS protocol is permitted.
 So the syntax for the IP address must be https://192.168.1.1.
 When accessing the router for the first time you will need to install a security certificate if you don't want the browser to show you a domain disagreement message.
 To avoid receiving domain disagreement messages, follow the procedure described in the following subchapter.

-The default username is "root".
-The default password is "root".
-Change the default password as soon as possible!
+The default username is root.
+The default password is printed on the router's label.1 Change the default password as soon as possible!